jtpereyda/boofuzz/README.md

 capable of reverting to a known good state using multiple methods.
 Sulley detects, tracks and categorizes detected faults.
 Sulley can fuzz in parallel, significantly increasing test speed.
 Sulley can automatically determine what unique sequence of test cases trigger faults.
 Sulley does all this, and more, automatically and without attendance.
-It's not ususal for a fuzz to run seamlessly for days at a time, that way you (as the vulnerability researcher) can focus on other areas of exploitation, and come back to Sulley's results when they're convenient for you.
+It's not usual for a fuzz to run seamlessly for days at a time, that way you (as the vulnerability researcher) can focus on other areas of exploitation, and come back to Sulley's results when they're convenient for you.

 # Awesome!
 Where do I start?